Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

-We plot in Fig. \ref{comparison}, using a blue solid line with square markers, the results for the WF model with parameters taken from TIP4P/Ice simulations in the bulk system.
-Specifically, we took the value of $D(T)$ from Ref. \cite{xu2016growth,espinosa2016time}, $\Delta G_{lx}(T)_{TIP4P/Ice} = 0.1465$ kcal$\cdot$mol$^{-1}$ by averaging the value of $\Delta G_{lx}(T)_{TIP4P/Ice} = 0.147$ kcal$\cdot$mol$^{-1}$ in Ref. \cite{doi:10.1073/pnas.1509267112} and $\Delta G_{lx}(T)_{TIP4P/Ice} = 0.146$ kcal$\cdot$mol$^{-1}$ in Ref. \cite{espinosa2016time} obtained using thermodynamics integration, and $\alpha = 3$ \AA\ based on the suggestion from Ref. \cite{montero2019ice}.
-Our results for the slabs, also shown for comparison in Fig. \ref{comparison}, are qualitatively similar but also capture differences for the different surfaces.
-Here, the data are shown as a function of the temperature difference from the melting temperature, and rates are in cm$/$s=10$^{-1}$\AA$/$ns.
-Our simulation growth rates for the basal and prism1 surfaces have a similar decreasing trend as other simulations \cite{espinosa2016time,montero2019ice} at large supercooling.
-However, the values differ somewhat because the other two simulations are not for a single basal or prism1 plane; they are averaged to obtain the average growth rate of the three surfaces of ice Ih.
-That is why the simulation results of the others are slightly larger than our values.
-Comparison of the TIP4P/Ice model simulations with experimental results shows that the simulated maximum growth rate at -14 K is about 1 \AA/ns, which is in good agreement with the experimental observations of Xu et al. \cite{xu2016growth}, who also suggested a maximum growth rate in their study of nanofilms.
-Our simulation results are consistent with these experiments at large supercooling, particularly for the growth rate of our prism1 surface.
-However, the simulated results do not agree with those of \citeauthor{buttersack2016critical} \cite{buttersack2016critical}, who showed significantly higher growth rates of up to 25 cm/s under similar conditions.
-However, our simulations showed the same increasing trend at moderate supercooling as \citeauthor{turnbull1969under}\cite{turnbull1969under} and \cite{pruppacher1967interpretation}\cite{pruppacher1967interpretation} experimental results, except that their experimentally measured growth rate values were slightly larger than ours.
-Besides, our rates are defined in the approximation where the thermostat makes the system isothermal.
-In experiments, the latent heat released at the interface as crystallization proceeds must diffuse away from the interface to allow further crystallization, as thermal energy buildup can hinder further crystallization \cite{sanchez2017experimental}; our simulations do not account for this.
+Our results for the slabs, shown for comparison in Fig.~\ref{comparison}, are qualitatively similar in the trend but also capture differences for the different surfaces.
+Here, the growth rate unit is in cm$/$s=10$^{-1}$\AA$/$ns.
+Our simulation results are consistent with experiments on nanofilms\cite{xu2016growth} at large supercooling, particularly for the growth rate of our prism1 surface.
+However, the simulated results do not agree with those of \citeauthor{buttersack2016critical} \cite{buttersack2016critical}, who showed significantly higher growth rates in experiment work of droplet nucleation in vapor.
+Our simulations showed the same increasing trend at moderate supercooling as \citeauthor{turnbull1969under}\cite{turnbull1969under} and \citeauthor{pruppacher1967interpretation}\cite{pruppacher1967interpretation} experimental results, except that their experimentally measured growth rate values were slightly larger than ours.
+We did not reproduce the linear behavior close to the melting point experimentally observed by \citeauthor{lamb1972linear} for ice crystal growth from vapor.
+However, they also recorded maxima as in our and other simulations and experiments.
+We reiterate that our rates are defined in the approximation where the thermostat makes the system isothermal, although results in bulk do not seem to be strongly affected\cite{espinosa2016time, weiss2011,Montero2019}.
+In experiments, the latent heat, released at the interface as crystallization proceeds, must diffuse away from the interface to allow further crystallization, as thermal energy build-up can hinder further crystallization \cite{sanchez2017experimental}; our simulations do not account for this and, with respect to the bulk, the QLL maintains a diffusive and disordered layer at equilibrium.